Reducing Expat Investment Costs

 The array of funds available to invest in can be confusing, even for professionals.
-In many places funds are still sold in return for commission, so how can you be sure that the funds being recommended are in your best interests?
+In many places funds are still sold in return for commission, so it's difficult knowing if the funds being recommended are in your best interests.
 This is our guide on things to look out for to help you make an informed decision.

 Fund managers often create multiple 'share classes' of the same fund, each with different fees.
 The cheaper options are for larger investors such as other fund managers, whilst 'retail' investors, or end users, usually pay more.
 It's the retail sector where hidden incentives for advisors exist, making funds more expensive and reducing returns.